Florham Campus Virtual Tour

 Committee member Ann Granbery, A.S.L.A., was instrumental in the design and research for the restoration.
 She worked with Ted Ambrosiano, Grounds and Custodial Supervisor of FDU, to implement the project.
 Today, the garden has been restored to its original state.
 Gravel paths leading to and surrounding the lower octagonal garden have been replaced, and mature yews and mugho pines once again frame the fountain.

 The Gatehouse is located just within the Main entrance to the campus on Madison Ave.
-The FDU Federal Credit Union, The Literary Review, and the FDU Press are all found here.
+The Literary Review and the FDU Press are found here.

 Hamilton Park Conference Center